magnesiumlabs/lasco/src/components/position/README.md

 ### Filter

 By default, Lasco provides a handful of general purpose position utilities.
-You can easily extend the default scales using the Sass configuration.
+You can easily filter the default scales using the Sass configuration.

 ```scss